Member

 Shot-Icon

-Fidelis Care encourages you to get flu, COVID-19 and pneumonia vaccines every year.
+Fidelis Care encourages you to get flu and pneumonia vaccines every year.
 The vaccines are free as part of your coverage.
 Learn more about other important immunizations, such as the shingles vaccine, and talk to your PCP about the vaccines that are right for you.

 Additional Resources: